matthewsecrist/react-movies/README.md

 # Features

-* Display a list of top movies and posters
-* Display a list of free movies and posters
+* Navbar shows the different providers that it can list movies from, seperated between Paid options (iTunes, Amazon), Stream with Subscription (Netflix, Amazon Prime) and Free.
-* Detail screen shows where to purchase or stream for free
+* Detail screen shows where to purchase or stream for free, along with links to the pages.
+* Related movies in the movie details.

 # Still to do

 * Search movies
 * Details for actors, writers, directors and links to movies with them in it
-* Related movies in the movie details.